indexdata/localindices/doc/mike-notes.md

 Debian package and installing it.
 But the NEWS file is out of date with respect to the version number in IDMETA, and there is no Debian changelog, so it's hard to know the status of this code.

-The `lui-solr` model makes several fields special.
-These include, but may not be limited to:
-* database -- sub-database identifier
-* database_name -- corresponding sub-database name
-* id -- unique key, used to know when updates are provided

 The RPM specification file for `lui-solr` seems to be outdated: for example, it refers to `etc/solr-tomcat-context.xml` which doesn't exist